t-nel-95/provisioning-validation/README.md

 ### Step 1: Build the Custom Docker Image

-This step creates the `ubuntu-ansible-node:latest` image required by the Containerlab topology.
+This step creates the `ubuntu-ansible-node:latest` image required by the Docker Compose.

 ```bash
 cd provision